 Mass

 Initial discussions indicated a maximum payload allowance of up to 20 Kg of mass.
-We propose to build a total payload that is significantly less than 20 Kg total mass, inclusive of antennas, electrics, and cables.
+We propose to build a total payload that is significantly less than 20 Kg total mass, inclusive of antennas, electronics, and cables.

 Size

 Mass volume allowed or actual envelope size is currently unknown.
 We foresee a very small footprint on the cold plate for thermal control, and small footprint external to the body of the USAF WFOV bus for our antennas.